stomp-js/stomp-js.github.io/_posts/2018-09-08-upgrading-stompjs.md

 Please see [StompConfig](/api-docs/latest/classes/StompConfig.html) for all possible options.
 These options can be set onto [client](/api-docs/latest/classes/Client.html).
-Alternatively these can be passed as options to the [Client constructor](/api-docs/latest/classes/Client.html#constructor) constructor, the [Client#activate](/api-docs/latest/classes/Client.html#activate) or the [Client#deactivate](/api-docs/latest/classes/Client.html#deactivate) calls.
+Alternatively, these can be passed as options to the [Client constructor](/api-docs/latest/classes/Client.html#constructor) constructor, the [Client#activate](/api-docs/latest/classes/Client.html#activate) or the [Client#deactivate](/api-docs/latest/classes/Client.html#deactivate) calls.
-If you want to set options in bulk you can use [Client#configure](/api-docs/latest/classes/Client.html#configure).
+If you want to set options in bulk, you can use [Client#configure](/api-docs/latest/classes/Client.html#configure).

 #### Publishing messages